 6. Upon completion of the internship, you are ready to apply for your five-year standard teaching license.
 Submit to the Office of Educator Licensure a completed licensure application and proof of internship completion.

-Note: There is not alternate route for Elementary Education K-3.
+Note: There is not an alternate route program for Elementary Education K-3 at this time.
 You must complete an approved program in Elementary Education K-3 to earn that license.

 Educator Licensure Resources